Income Marketplace Review: Top 5 P2P Platform (Here’s why!)

 About Income Marketplace

-What is particularly outstanding about Income Marketplace is its marketing as the safest marketplace to invest in personal loans.
-This comes from newly developed security features such as the junior share or the cash flow buffer, which differ from the classic buyback guarantee concept.
+What is particularly striking about Income is its marketing as the supposedly “safest” P2P platform for investing in loans.
+The reason for this are newly conceived and innovative security measures such as the Junior Share or the Cash Flow Buffer, which differ from the classic concept of the buyback guarantee.

 The Origin Story

-Kimmo subsequently took these events as an opportunity to build a new P2P lending marketplace according to his own ideas and with additional security features.
+Kimmo subsequently took these events as an opportunity to build a new P2P marketplace with additional security features according to his own ideas and standards.
+In July 2020, he founded the company “Income Company OÜ”, which marks the origin of Income Marketplace.

-MR Holdings 101 holds the third most shares with 14.03%.
-The Estonian Meliina Räty is one of the co-founders of the platform.
-The rest of the shares are distributed among the other founding team, angel investors, private equity firms or smaller private investors who recently secured shares in the company via Seedrs.
+The remaining shares are distributed among the other founding team, angel investors, private equity firms and smaller private investors who have secured shares in the company via SeedBlink.

 Income Marketplace Management

-Income-Marketplace-Review-CEOCEO of Income Marketplace is Estonian Lavrenti Tsudakov since October 2023.
-He has previously worked for Income Marketplace since June 2021.
-At Income, he was COO of the platform, which is why he should have a good insight into the operational challenges in the day-to-day business.
+Income-Marketplace-Review-CEOSince October 2023, Estonian Lavrenti Tsudakov is CEO of Income Marketplace.
+He had already worked previously for the platform since June 2021.
+At Income, he was employed as COO, which is why he should have a good understanding about the operational challenges in the day-to-day business.

-Majority shareholder Kimmo Rytkönen, who has been CEO of the platform since its inception, will focus more on the strategic challenges at Income Marketplace.
-These include the onboarding of new lenders, the licensing process as a regulated P2P platform and the company’s next funding round.
+Income founder Kimmo Rytkönen, who has been CEO of the platform since its inception, is now focusing more on the strategic challenges at Income Marketplace.
+These include the onboarding of new lenders, the licensing process for becoming a regulated P2P platform and the company’s next funding round.

 Throughout the process of due diligence, investors should also have a look at the business model of a P2P platform as well as the overall financial situation.
 How does the company earn money?
 Does the platform operate profitably?
 And how well is the company positioned financially?
 In the following paragraphs of this Income Marketplace review, you can follow-up on those questions.